LLNL/UnifyFS/docs/build-intercept.rst

 These instructions assume that you do not already have a module system installed such as LMod, Dotkit, or Environment Modules.
-If your system already has Dotkit or LMod installed then installing the environment-modules package with spack is unnecessary (so you can safely skip that step).
+If your system already has Dotkit or LMod installed then installing the environment-modules package with Spack is unnecessary (so you can safely skip that step).

 If you use Dotkit then replace ``spack load`` with ``spack use``.